 Your doctor will:

-General anesthesia will be used.
-It will block any pain.
-You will stay asleep through the surgery.
+General anesthesia is used most often.
+It will block any pain and you will stay asleep through the surgery.
 In some cases, local anesthesia may be used instead.
 The area will be numb but you will be awake.

 There are different types of minimally invasive surgeries that may be used, such as: